bcoles/kasld/docs/testing.md

 honest re-run, while the set of things plotted does not move.
-The other thirteen diagrams illustrate a mechanism rather than plot a table, so they have no source to check against; the structural half -- referenced, well-formed, no arrow or box-drawing glyphs -- covers all sixteen.
+The other thirteen diagrams illustrate a mechanism rather than plot a table, so they have no source to check against; the structural half -- referenced, well-formed, no arrow or box-drawing glyphs -- covers all seventeen.

 **`check-doc-identifiers`** — The same parity `check-manpages` applies to flags, applied to names.
 A document naming a constant that does not exist reads exactly